nus-cs2103-AY2324S1/ip/docs/README.md

 ### `deadline [description] /by [yyyy-MM-dd HH:mm]` - Add a deadline task

-Add a deadline task with the description "xxx" and a deadline specified by yyyy-MM-dd HH:mm.
+Add a deadline task with the description and a deadline specified by yyyy-MM-dd HH:mm.
 Example of usage: